 Transport 2040 guides multi-modal transportation planning, construction, operation, and maintenance of an integrated transportation network for the Las Cruces Urbanized Area.
 Please note that many of the files are very large (greater than 3MB) and may take a while to open or download.

-Please visit the New Mexico eSTIP page for information on projects around the State of New Mexico.
+Please visit the New Mexico eSTIP page for project specific information and for information on projects around the State of New Mexico.

 The UPWP is a biannual Program which outlines the intermodal transportation planning activities to be undertaken by the MPO in a fiscally constrained budget.

 The PPP contains the MPO’s goals for public involvement and specific procedures for various activities.

 The Title VI Plan demonstrates the Mesilla Valley MPO’s compliance with the Civil Rights Act of 1964 and this document contains the Title VI Compliant Form in English and Spanish.

 To use the map, please click on a traffic segment of interest and the current and historic data will appear.
 The 2018 data is now included in the Interactive Traffic Flow Map.